 Continuing the momentum of COP 21, “100 projects for climate” aims to speed up the emergence of citizen-led initiatives to combat global warming.
 This new participative step, building on the valuable discussions of the Paris-Climate Conference, will enable the 100 most innovative solutions from around the world to become a reality.

 Join us in giving hope to a rainforest that’s 93% gone.
-That statistic isn’t working for anyone, so we’re building new native tree nurseries.
-Then we’ll continue giving more organically grown, native species trees to smallholders in Brazil’s endangered Atlantic Rainforest.
+That statistic isn’t working for anyone, so we’ve launched a citizen initiative to restore native tree cover without the *help* of agrochemical companies!
+And as we’ve done since 2010, we’ll keep on giving organically grown, native species trees to smallholders in Brazil’s endangered Atlantic Rainforest.